ZodmanPerth/Win2D-SpriteDemo/README.md

 ![Screenshot](/assets/screen.png "screenshot of the application running")

-Display of debug information can be toggled using the checkbox in the top left.
-The debug information includes the frames per second of the application.

 A menu is displayed by selecting the hamburger menu in the top left.

 ![Screenshot](/assets/menu.png "screenshot of the menu when open")